Skip to content

 USE button uses the event (for start line, it sets it as current start line end or set the time).
 For media, button is named as View and it shows the media.

-START – moves the start slider to the start of the event
+START moves the start slider to the start of the event.

-Edit – edit event details
+Edit lets you edit the event details.

 Maneuvers Screen